Class Documentation

 void Element::SetDensity(double rho);

-modify the atomic weight [g/mol], and the density [g/cm3], respectively.
-The default density for solids and gases is the natural abundance density at 1 atmosphere and 20° C. The SetDensity() method is primarily meant to set the density of elements in gaseous state.
-See the Material Class for more on modifing the atomic weight and the density.
+modifies the density [g/cm3].
+The default density for solids, liquids and gases is the natural abundance density at 1 atmosphere and 20° C. The SetDensity() method is only meant to set the density of elements in gaseous state.
+See the Material Class for more on modifying the density.

 ← Return to Muon Range Library